Visa, Immigration, Residency

 Eligible Applicant Example(s)

 A multi-entry visa for foreigners with no connection to a Korean relative, but wish to stay in Korea long-term.
 If you leave Korea after obtaining an F-5 visa, you must return to Korea every 2 years in order to keep it active, You must renew the Visa every 10 years.
+An F-5 Visa holder may also work in Korea.
 This is a difficult Visa to get.

 Requirements and How to Apply: https://www.visaskorea.com/f-5-permanent-residency-visa/